 Kiyomizu-dera

 Kiyomizudera is one of the most celebrated temples in Japan.
-It is best known for its wooden stage that juts out from its main hall, 13 meters above the hillside below.
+Its wooden stage, jutting out 13 meters above the hillside below, is its most renowned feature.
 The stage affords visitors a nice view of the numerous cherry and maple trees below that erupt in a sea of color in spring and fall, as well as of the city of Kyoto in the distance.
 The main hall, which together with the stage was built without the use of nails, houses the temple’s primary object of worship, a small statue of the eleven faced, thousand-armed Kannon.
 And in 1994, the temple was added to the list of UNESCO world heritage sites.

 Fushimi Inari Shrine